algolia/instantsearch/docs/README.md

 </template>
 ```

-From here on out, we are able to run the simple application:
+From here on out, you should be able to run the simple application by running:

 ```sh
 npm run dev